 Your password is active immediately after you reset it.

 If you have forgotten your password, go to the online account page and click "Reset password”.
 Enter your email address and an email will be sent to you to reset your password.

 You have two options for electricity supply.

 You can buy electricity from Hydro Ottawa through the Regulated Price Plan (RPP) where prices are set by the Ontario Energy Board (OEB), or sign a contract with a company that sells electricity, also known as an electricity retailer.

-If you buy your electricity under the RPP, currently there are two different types of rates to choose from: time-of-use (TOU) rates or tiered rates.
+If you buy your electricity under the RPP, there are different types of price plan to choose from: Time-of-use (TOU), Tiered, or Ultra-low overnight (ULO) rates.

 Time-of-Use (TOU) – TOU has three price periods, and you pay a different rate for electricity depending on the time of day and day of the week you consume it.
 Prices are highest during on-peak, when energy demand and cost is high, medium during mid-peak, when energy demand and cost is moderate, and lowest during off-peak when energy demand and cost is low.

 Tiered rates – Under tiered rates, you can use a certain amount of electricity each month at a lower rate up to a predetermined kilowatt-hour (kWh) amount called a ‘’threshold’’.
 Once you exceed the monthly threshold, you are billed at a higher rate per kWh for all additional electricity used in that month.